-The CueCode project will showcase CueCode's effectiveness by performing a study of API payload generation against the Nextcloud 28 OpenAPI server specification (Nextcloud contributors, n.d.).
+The CueCode project will verify CueCode's effectiveness by performing a study of API payload generation against the commonly used Pet Store OpenAPI server specification (OpenAPI contributors, n.d.) in comparison to a standalone LLM server generating payloads for the same server.
 Evaluated in the study will be:

-- 1. The ratio of generated expected payloads to expected payloads - 2.
-The error rate for data dependencies between created objects
+- 1. The ratio of generated payloads to expected generated payloads by exact match - 2.
+The difference between the data objects generated by each system, with scoring weights assigned to the kinds of errors present (numerical, spelling, grammar)

+- 3. The error rate for data dependencies between created objects - 4.
+Invalid JSON generation rate